sourcegraph/about/blogposts/announcing-sourcegraph-3.10.md

 </p>
 -->

 Sourcegraph now supports creating and tracking code-aware search and replace campaigns on GitHub and Bitbucket Server.
-When running a search and replace campaign, you preview the changes, then generate the corresponding pull requests on your GitHub and Bitbucket Server instances.
+When running a search and replace campaign, you can preview the changes across repositories and then generate the corresponding pull requests on your GitHub and Bitbucket Server instances.
 Once created, you can track the PRs to completion in a burndown chart.

 Sourcegraph is introducing [Comby syntax](https://comby.dev/#basic-usage) for automated search and replace campaigns.
 Comby syntax is code-aware and simplifies finding patterns in code.
 This new capability makes operations that could require complex or awkward regexp queries much simpler to write.